 Active in Detroit, Mich.

-Donated 2004 by Sara C. Weiss, daughter of Charles Culver.
+The papers were donated to the Archives in 2004 by Sarah C. Weiss, daughter of Charles Culver.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Late look at the American Scene Movement and its principle figures,/ by Charles Culver, 1954

 - Image Gallery items from other collections related to Culver, Charles B.